Chase big trout on area reservoirs from April through June and big carp in late summer—if you've got a wild streak

 Montana power boat fishing trips allow Yellowstone Country Fly Fishing’s guides and guests to access area lakes that are either inaccessible to or unsuited to fishing from oar-powered boats or from shore.
-These lakes offer excellent fishing in May and June when the spring runoff makes most rivers unfishable, usually without the crowds found on the few rivers that are fishable.
+These lakes offer excellent trout fishing in May and June when the spring runoff makes most rivers unfishable, without the crowds found on the few rivers that are fishable.

 Montana Power Boat Fishing Trips: Where and When?